 - You’re committed to continuous improvement, see feedback as a positive, and have a growth mindset

-- You thrive while collaborating and are excited to work with colleagues to maintain academic integrity of planned lessons and learning experiences for students.
+- You thrive while collaborating and are excited to work with colleagues to maintain the academic integrity of planned lessons and learning experiences for students.
 You find positivity in share successes

-- You use data to track and provide updates on student achievement to faculty, directors and families
+- You use data to track and provide updates on student achievement to faculty, directors, and families

 - You're excited to learn Summit’s technology platforms that organize instructional materials and data